Donders-Institute/bidscoin/docs/bidsapps.rst

                             None)
-      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and a leading space to prevent unintended argument parsing) (default: ) -c {torque,slurm}, --cluster {torque,slurm}
+      -f, --force           Process images, regardless whether images have already been skullstripped (i.e. if {'SkullStripped': True} in the json sidecar file) (default: False) -a ARGS, --args ARGS  Additional arguments that are passed to synthstrip (NB: Use quotes and include at least one space character to prevent overearly parsing) (default: ) -c {torque,slurm}, --cluster {torque,slurm}
                             Use `torque` or `slurm` to submit the skullstrip jobs to a high-performance compute (HPC) cluster.
 Can only be used if `--masked` is left empty (default: